(Keywords: foot pain, chiropractic, plantar myofacitis, ankle sprain treatment, ankle fracture, chiropractic for Mortons neuroma)

 Little wonder that the foot, with so many bones, joints, ligaments, nerves and muscles, all extremely pain sensitive, can cause so much discomfort.

 "Do you appreciate your feet?
 Have you thanked your metatarsals for their hard work?
-How about your talus?"
+How about your cuboid?"

 Foot pain often starts after a inadequately managed ankle sprain.
 When you turn your ankle, it's not only ligaments that are sprained.
 Frequently several muscles are strained, either on the side of the leg and even under the foot, and the small bones in the midfoot are subluxated.
 Often the talus, or the cuboid, and the calcaneus (heel bone) too may become fixated and in fact any of the ankle and foot bones.
 It all starts with a thorough examination before any ankle sprain treatment.
 Prevention!

 The arrow points clearly to the callus formation.
-Improper fitting and too-tight shoes may be the cause, especially women’s dress shoes with a high heel, which force more weight onto the forefoot.
+Improper fitting and shoes that are too tight may be the cause, especially women’s dress shoes with a high heel, which force more weight onto the forefoot.

-Pointed shoes squeeze the ball-of-foot into a restricted space, forcing the met heads against each other, irritating the nerves that run between them.
+Pointed shoes squeeze the ball of foot into a restricted space, forcing the met heads against each other, irritating the nerves that run between the bones.
 This may cause a Morton’s neuroma, a benign painful swelling of the nerve, leading to extreme discomfort in the forefoot and tingling and pain in some of the toes.

 with pain running under the foot, down towards the heel.